 - To start, you make a simple paste of melted butter, cocoa powder and instant espresso powder.

 - Then it’s on to creaming butter, sugar, and an egg yolk with the espresso mixture with an electric mixer.

-- Gradually add in the flour and briefly mix to combine.
+- Gradually add in the gluten-free flour blend and briefly mix to combine.

 - All that’s left for the cookies is to roll, cut and bake!